 The word ‘diversity’ has a Latin root (diversitas) meaning ‘different’ and, when used to describe texts in the Lang and Lit course, can mean works from different countries, continents, time periods, genres of writing, written in different languages, and by different authors operating under different cultural conditions.
 This resource will help you learn to make connections in various ways between texts that are seemingly diverse (an important element of your skills for Paper 2).
 Moreover, a large part of this handout involves propaganda posters, and learning to read symbols and allusions in this text type will help you in your Paper 1 preparations as well.

-Do you think use of propaganda is only confined to wartime, or do you recognise any of these techniques in ordinary or daily life?
+- Do you think use of propaganda is only confined to wartime, or do you recognise any of these techniques in ordinary or daily life?
 Do you think, for example, that propaganda and advertising overlap?
-In this context, why is it important and useful to study propaganda?
-Write your thoughts in a one-two page journal entry.

 Create a propaganda-style poster attracting students to join your school.
-While British and American WW1 propaganda posters are a common style of propaganda poster, you might like to research propaganda from other countries, or from your home country, and create something a little different.
-Present your design to your classmates, with an explanation of the techniques you adopted and your stylistic choices in designing this task.
+While British and American War propaganda posters are a common style of propaganda poster, you might like to research propaganda from other countries, or from your home country, and create something a little different.
+Present your design to your classmates, and write a reflection explaining the techniques you adopted and your stylistic choices in designing this task.
+Add your work to your Learner Portfolio.

 Paper 1 Text Type Focus: recruitment posters and brochures